-St. Mary’s Learning Resource Center offers ABE (Adult Basic Education) and pre-HiSet and high school equivalency preparation courses to women who are balancing life and family.
-Established in 2002, the Learning Resource Center serves teens and women from the City of Boston.
+St. Mary’s Center’s Women’s Learning Resource Center offers ABE (Adult Basic Education) and pre-HiSet and high school equivalency preparation courses to women who are balancing life and family.
+Established in 2002, the Women’s Learning Resource Center serves teens and women from the City of Boston.
 The length of the program, 43 weeks running through the summer, ensures that learning is continuous, contributing to ongoing skill development and student progress toward self-identified educational goals.

 Who we serve:

-Each year the Learning Resource Center educates more than 50 women who are working hard on their transition from shelter and poverty to self-sufficiency.
-Open to women and teens staying at St. Mary’s Center’s shelters, other local shelters, and from the community, the Women’s Learning Center provides multi-level classes that include Adult Basic Education instruction, high-school equivalency preparation, and group and one-on-one tutoring.
+Each year the Women’s Learning Resource Center educates more than 50 women who are working hard on their transition from shelter and poverty to self-sufficiency.
+Open to women and teens staying at St. Mary’s Center’s shelters, other local shelters, and from the community, the Learning Resource Center provides multi-level classes that include Adult Basic Education instruction, high-school equivalency preparation, and group and one-on-one tutoring.

 What we do: